Tel Aviv court upholds Ben-Moshe/Elsztain takeover of Israel's IDB

 IDB expanded rapidly over the past decade under Dankner, whose rival proposal was rejected by creditors, but has been hit by slowing economic growth and increased competition.

-IDB, which controls Cellcom (CEL.TA), Israel's biggest mobile phone operator, and leading supermarket chain Super-Sol (SAE.TA), has been selling off stakes in assets like Given Imaging GIVN.TA, MA Industries and Credit Suisse CSGN.VX, to raise cash.
+IDB, which controls Cellcom, Israel's biggest mobile phone operator, and leading supermarket chain Super-Sol , has been selling off stakes in assets like Given Imaging, MA Industries and Credit Suisse, to raise cash.

-Elsztain is chairman and chief executive of IRSA (IRS.BA), Argentina's biggest real estate company.
-He also serves as chairman of Cresud (CRE.BA) (CRESY.O), a major agriculture producer.
+Elsztain is chairman and chief executive of IRSA, Argentina's biggest real estate company.
+He also serves as chairman of Cresud , a major agriculture producer.
 He initially supported Dankner during the debt restructuring, but in July backed out of the partnership.

 Elsztain and Ben-Moshe's proposal included a cash injection of 650 million shekels into IDB Development and a 300 million shekel payment, along with the allocation of 46.7 percent of IDB Development, to creditors.